Publisher:Legal Action Group

-Housing Law Handbook, now in its fourth edition, has established itself as an essential resource for housing lawyers and advisers.
+Housing Law Handbook has established itself as an essential resource for housing lawyers and advisers.
 It combines comprehensive coverage of the substantive law with a practical approach, focusing on procedure and the common problems faced by practitioners, from court proceedings and the tactics of running a case, to challenging decisions and seeking remedies.

 •different kinds of tenancies